Chicago Whiplash & Neck Injury Lawyer

 If you have been involved in a car, truck, or motorcycle accident and believe you are experiencing symptoms of a neck injury, it is important that you seek medical treatment as soon as possible.
 The fact is our necks are less protected than the rest of our spine, which can make us vulnerable to injuries in this area of our body.
 In fact, what might feel like a minor ache could really be a herniated disk or sprained ligament.

 Neck injuries can be painful and require weeks of physical therapy or even surgery.
 All of this medical treatment will be costly, and it shouldn’t be on the injured party’s shoulders to pay the bills.
 Instead, the person at fault for the collision and injury should be held responsible.
-At Staver Law Group, P.C., we will fight to get you the compensation you deserve while you focus on recovery.
+At Staver Accident Injury Lawyers, P.C., we will fight to get you the compensation you deserve while you focus on recovery.

 Neck Sprains or Strains